-Kate Witkowski, Middle School Advisor
+Kate Witkowski, High School Advisor

 Ms. Witkowski earned her Bachelor of Science Degrees in Wildlife Ecology and Biology from the University of Wisconsin - Stevens Point.
 She holds a teaching license for Secondary Education (6-12) in Biology (1605) and Environmental Studies (1615).
 Her prior professional experiences include a variety of natural resources management and research projects including wildlife research and monitoring, habitat restoration, wildfire and prescription burning, and chronic wasting disease monitoring.
 Most recently, she was an Outdoor Skills instructor at Conserve School, a residential environmental high school, in Land O' Lakes, WI.